MaroIsLife/ft_services_Utils/README.md

 # Install and Move brew to goinfre
 sh brew2goinfre.sh

-# Install and Move Minikube & Kubectl to goinfre
+# Kube2goinfre.sh: Install and Move Minikube & Kubectl to goinfre
 sh kube2goinfre.sh

-# Start a cluster using Minikube
+# nodestart.sh: Start a cluster using Minikube and Docker-machine
 sh nodestart.sh

 # Delete all Deployments, Services and PV Claims